15 Years of Appliance Repair Experience in Wake Forest, Raleigh, and Surrounding Areas

 Additionally, how far the dryer is pushed back against the wall matters.
 Pushing the dryer too far back can pinch the vent, restricting airflow.
 A simple solution is to pull the dryer slightly forward and, if aesthetics are a concern, adjust the washer forward to align them.

-Great Appliance, LLC Can Determine if You Have Venting Issues
+Great Appliance, LLC Can Help Identify Venting Issues

 At Great Appliance, LLC, we specialize in diagnosing and resolving dryer performance issues, including airflow problems.
 We can: